Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves: Parameter Estimation Methods

 where $\chi_i$ is the magnitude of the component spin for $i=1,2,$ and $\theta_i$ is the tilt of the component spin relative to the orbital angular momentum~\citep{Damour:2001tu, Ajith:2009bn, Ajith:2011ec, Santamaria:2010yb, Purrer:2013ojf}.
 While \ac{GW} observations of low-mass systems best constrain the binary chirp mass, $\mathcal{M} = (m_1 m_2)^{3/5}/(m_1 + m_2)^{1/5}$, we use the measurement of the primary mass $m_1$ to discern whether or not the primary object in GW230529 is consistent with a \ac{BH} or a \ac{NS}.

-The measurements of $q$ and $\chi_{\mathrm{eff}}$ are strongly correlated with the primary mass: at the same chirp mass, a system with a larger $m_1$ will have a lower $q$ (i.e., more asymmetric) and a $\chi_{\mathrm{eff}}$ value near zero, while a system with a smaller $m_1$ has a higher $q$ (i.e., more symmetric) and negative $\chi_{\mathrm{eff}}$.
+The measurements of $q$ and $\chi_{\mathrm{eff}}$ are strongly correlated with the primary mass: At the same chirp mass, a system with a larger $m_1$ will have a lower $q$ (i.e., more asymmetric) and a $\chi_{\mathrm{eff}}$ value near zero, whereas a system with a smaller $m_1$ has a higher $q$ (i.e., more symmetric) and negative $\chi_{\mathrm{eff}}$.
 The correlation between these three parameters and the notably broad and multimodal distributions obtained from parameter estimation on the real GW230529 data, using both the \texttt{IMRPhenomPv2\_NRTidalv2} and \texttt{IMRPhenomXPHM} waveform models, are shown in Fig.~\ref{fig:gw230529_pe}.
+The primary mass and mass ratio are correlated along lines of constant chirp mass, $m_{1} = \mathcal{M}(1+q)^{1/5}/q^{3/5}$, and the mass ratio and effective spin are correlated because of their degenerate effects on the 1.5PN (post Newtonian) coefficient where spin first enters the expansion of the \ac{GW} phase for a compact-object binary~\citep{Cutler:1994ys, Poisson:1995ef, Kidder:1992fr, Baird:2012cu, Ng:2018neg}: